souris-dev/ippts-simul-backend/README.md

 ## Building

-First of all, you would want to run `npm install` in the project root folder, in the `master` folder and in the `slave folder`.
+First of all, you would want to run `npm install` in the project root folder, in the `master` folder and in the `slave` folder.

 To build `master` and `slave` subprojects both, run this from the *project root directory*: